trimble-oss/contribute/README.md

 ### Reasons to Join

-- Desire to contibute to a particular repository or initiative, such as Trimble Modus.
+- Desire to contribute to a particular repository or initiative, such as Trimble Modus.
-- Desire to set up an organiation within the Trimble GitHub enterprise.
+- Desire to set up an organization within the Trimble GitHub enterprise.
 - Desire to join an existing organization within the Trimble GitHub enterprise.

 ### Next Steps

 - Ensure you have replaced the default GitHub account avatar with something that uniquely identifies you.
 - Read the [Contributor Guidelines](/guidelines/index.md)